nodejs/undici/docs/docs/api/EnvHttpProxyAgent.md

 Extends: `undici.Dispatcher`

-EnvHttpProxyAgent automatically reads the proxy configuration from the environment variables `HTTP_PROXY`, `HTTPS_PROXY`, and `NO_PROXY` and sets up the proxy agents accordingly.
-When `HTTP_PROXY` and `HTTPS_PROXY` are set, `HTTP_PROXY` is used for HTTP requests and `HTTPS_PROXY` is used for HTTPS requests.
-If only `HTTP_PROXY` is set, `HTTP_PROXY` is used for both HTTP and HTTPS requests.
-If only `HTTPS_PROXY` is set, it is only used for HTTPS requests.
+EnvHttpProxyAgent automatically reads the proxy configuration from the environment variables `http_proxy`, `https_proxy`, and `no_proxy` and sets up the proxy agents accordingly.
+When `http_proxy` and `https_proxy` are set, `http_proxy` is used for HTTP requests and `https_proxy` is used for HTTPS requests.
+If only `http_proxy` is set, `http_proxy` is used for both HTTP and HTTPS requests.
+If only `https_proxy` is set, it is only used for HTTPS requests.

-`NO_PROXY` is a comma or space-separated list of hostnames that should not be proxied.
+`no_proxy` is a comma or space-separated list of hostnames that should not be proxied.
 The list may contain leading wildcard characters (`*`).
-If `NO_PROXY` is set, the EnvHttpProxyAgent will bypass the proxy for requests to hosts that match the list.
-If `NO_PROXY` is set to `"*"`, the EnvHttpProxyAgent will bypass the proxy for all requests.
+If `no_proxy` is set, the EnvHttpProxyAgent will bypass the proxy for requests to hosts that match the list.
+If `no_proxy` is set to `"*"`, the EnvHttpProxyAgent will bypass the proxy for all requests.

-Lower case environment variables are also supported: `http_proxy`, `https_proxy`, and `no_proxy`.
-However, if both the lower case and upper case environment variables are set, the lower case environment variables will be ignored.
+Uppercase environment variables are also supported: `HTTP_PROXY`, `HTTPS_PROXY`, and `NO_PROXY`.
+However, if both the lowercase and uppercase environment variables are set, the uppercase environment variables will be ignored.

 ## `new EnvHttpProxyAgent([options])`